rackerlabs/docs-cloud-networks/api-docs/getting-started/configuring-network-variations/provision-port-ips-neutron.rst

 The following step shows you how to verify the IP addresses on the server port.
 In this case, the IP addresses should be ``192.168.7.250`` and ``fc01::7``.

-Issue the following nova client command:
+Issue the following nova client command, substituting your value for the one shown.

+**Show server details with nova request**

 .. code::

-   $ nova list <1ed5bc31-153d-4570-a361-92d5a02fd428>
+   $ nova list 1ed5bc31-153d-4570-a361-92d5a02fd428

 **Positional arguments:**

 -  The server ID.
 In this example, the ID is ``1ed5bc31-153d-4570-a361-92d5a02fd428``.

-The operation returns the response, as shown in the following output:
+**Show server details with nova response**

 .. code::